InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: InverseCrafter

 where $\mathrm{f}$ stands for normalization using an activation function, scaling the latent difference to a $[0, 1]$ range.

-However, a primary challenge is obtaining training pairs, as for generating warped videos (\eqref{eq:warp}), the corresponding ``ground truth'' video $\vx$ is not available.
-To resolve this, we employ a double-reprojection strategy from \cite{yu2025trajectorycrafterredirectingcameratrajectory} to synthesize the correctly masked counterpart $\vm \odot \vx$ from the clean video $\vx$, which provides the necessary pair to compute $\vh$.
+However, a primary challenge is obtaining training pairs, as for generating warped videos (\eqref{eq:warp}), the corresponding ``ground truth'' video $\vx$ is not available unlike in typical inverse problem settings.
+To resolve this, we employ a double-reprojection strategy from \cite{yu2025trajectorycrafterredirectingcameratrajectory} to synthesize the correctly masked counterpart $\vm \odot \vx$ from the clean video $\vx$, which provides the necessary pair to compute $\vh$ (See Fig.~\ref{fig:method}-Right).

-The mask encoder is then trained to predict this ground-truth latent mask directly from the pixel space mask with a combination of the L1 loss and the Structural Similarity Index Measure (SSIM)~\cite{wang2004image} loss:
+The mask encoder is then trained to predict this ground-truth latent mask directly from the pixel space measurement with a combination of the L1 loss and the Structural Similarity Index Measure (SSIM)~\cite{wang2004image} loss:

 Unlike naive mask resizing, which generates a single-channel binary mask that is uniformly broadcast across all $C$ latent channels (ignoring their distinct feature representations), our mask encoder outputs a continuous, $C$-channel mask.
-This high-fidelity representation better captures the mask's influence across the latent features, leading to improved VAE reconstruction and superior measurement consistency in final generated outputs, as detailed in Fig.~\ref{fig:ablation_quantitative}-(a).
+This high-fidelity representation better captures the mask's influence across the latent features, leading to improved VAE reconstruction and superior measurement consistency in final generated outputs, as detailed in Tab.~\ref{fig:ablation_quantitative}.

-Furthermore, for tasks such as video inpainting with editing (detailed in Section~\ref{sec:result_inpaint}), where a valid ground-truth latent mask $\vh$ is available at inference time, $\maskencoder$ can be bypassed.
-In addition, we empirically found that a training-free strategy is also possible for the video camera control task.
-Specifically, we compute an approximate latent mask on-the-fly as $\vh = \mathrm{f} ( \mathcal{E}(\vx_{src}) - \mathcal{E}(\vm_{warp} \odot \vx_{src}) )$.
-While the trained $\maskencoder$ is optimized to achieve superior VAE reconstruction and measurement consistency (as shown in Table~\ref{tab:camera-control} and Fig.~\ref{fig:ablation_quantitative}(a)), we emphasize that this training-free alternative attains reasonable generative quality without any training cost.
-A key advantage of our framework is its flexibility, supporting both the learned and the training-free variants of latent mask generation.
-Alg.~\ref{alg:method} summarizes the full pipeline.